 You see, governments are predictable.
 They control a part of our life, and they are very important for the future of our society, and yet they are predictable.
-Whenever you look at the governments of developing countries, 95% of the time, they would always follow whatever popular in the developed countries and implement similar policies – although everything is still based on local cultures.
+Whenever you look at the governments of developing countries, 95% of the time, they would always follow whatever is popular in the developed countries and implement similar policies – although everything is still based on local cultures.
 For example, if a socialist country believes in internet censorship, other socialist countries might take a clue from it and also do some kind of censorship.

-In relation to cryptocurrencies, however, things have been moving very slow when it comes to regulation.
+In relation to cryptocurrencies, however, things have been moving very slowly when it comes to regulation.
 Every country has different beliefs, and they rarely enforce their own crypto regulations.
 But things have changed a lot.
 It’s no longer the same as it used to be.
 Many government officials started to notice that the crypto industry has been growing this year when most other industries are suffering.
 This is probably the year where they finally take some action on enforcing crypto regulations (or creating laws around it).

 Governments Want Their Share Of Money